cmayron/Legal-Calculus/README.md

 • Workflow Integrity: Following the Retrieve → Think → Transform → Evaluate → Commit loop to ensure consistency and prevent "narrative drift."

 ---

+**LCES is a procedural-literacy operating system.**
+It converts raw facts into structured record, structured record into usable filings, and usable filings into procedural leverage.
+LCES is more than a tool—it’s a procedural-literacy operating system that enables users to understand, navigate, and actively operate within complex legal systems.
+It converts legal complexity into structured workflows, where the record becomes the interface and the user becomes the operator.
+LCES provides a repeatable system for retrieving, analyzing, building, and testing legal work product across multiple AI tools while maintaining control of the record.
+> **The record is the case.**
+> **The record is the remedy.**

+---

+## Overview

+The **Legal Calculus Educational System** is not just a collection of templates, prompts, or legal notes.
+It is a working system for turning disorder into structure.

+LCES helps a user move from:

+- confusion to sequence
+- facts to filing
+- filing to preservation
+- preservation to reviewable record

+Its focus is not “argue harder.”
+Its focus is to:

+- identify the issue
+- preserve the record
+- structure the filing
+- test the weakness
+- commit the **3.
+Add a “Who This System Is For” section** This helps orient:

+It also clarifies that LCES is a **procedural‑literacy system**, not a legal‑advice engine.

+LCES is built for

+**procedural clarity**

+**repeatable workflow**

+**record discipline**

+---

+# **🎯 TO BE CLEAR WHO THIS SYSTEM IS FOR**

+- Pro se litigants
+- Coalition members
+- Educators
+- Procedural‑literacy learners
+- Technologists building justice tools
+- AI agents operating inside LCES

 ## Why LCES Exists